 Feb.
 11, 2014: Khadr's lawyer confirms his client has been transferred out of the federal maximum security prison in Edmonton to Bowden Institution, a medium-security prison near the town of Innisfail.

 May 22, 2014: Speer's widow and an American soldier blinded by the grenade sue Khadr for close to $45 million.

 Oct.
 23, 2014: A Federal Court judge rules that Khadr should be allowed to claim the Canadian government conspired with the Americans to torture him and breach his rights.
 The ruling allows him to significantly expand his $20-million lawsuit against Ottawa.

 December 2014: The Supreme Court of Canada decides to hear the federal government's challenge of Khadr's youth status.
 Khadr had already agreed to remain in federal prison despite a prior ruling by Alberta's top court in July that he should be moved to a provincial facility.

 January 2015: Khadr seeks bail pending disposition of his appeal in the United States against his disputed conviction for war crimes.

 April 24, 2015: An Alberta judge grants bail to Khadr.
 The decision was made at a hearing scheduled in Khadr's application for bail pending the outcome of his appeal in the U.S. of his conviction for war crimes.
 The federal government appeals the bail decision.

 May 7, 2015: Alberta Court of Appeal Justice Myra Bielby ordered Khadr released on bail, turning down the federal government's request for a stay.

-October 2016: Khadr is eligible for statutory release, after serving two-thirds of his sentence.
+Aug.
+19, 2015: Khadr is eligible for statutory release after serving two-thirds of his sentence as a youth.

 Mobile users, view a mapped timeline of Omar Khadr's legal odyssey.